 - Student Wellness and Support

-- Monthly wellness workshops/drop-in hours (e.g. financial wellness program, student legal services, graduate writing center, meditations, etc.)
+- quarterly wellness workshops/drop-in hours (e.g. student legal services, ombuds, financial wellness program, graduate writing center, meditations, de-stress activities etc.)

 - Alumni Engagement